 According to the Occupational Outlook Handbook, employment of broadcast and sound engineering technicians is expected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
-Growth is expected to stem from businesses, schools, and radio and television stations seeking new equipment to improve their audio and video capabilities.
+Growth is expected to stem from businesses, schools, and radio and television stations who are seeking employees to operate new equipment to improve their audio and video capabilities.

-The music recording technology program is designed to provide you the opportunity to learn your craft as both a musician and recording technician.
+The Music Recording Technology program is designed to provide you the opportunity to learn your craft as a musician and recording technician.
 You will receive the extensive hands-on training that is needed to achieve a thorough understanding of modern recording.